Changing your ETF strategy as you get older

 · >$500 M assets under management

-At the end of the day though, while your financial plan should definitely change over time I’m not convinced you have to always overhaul your ETF portfolio as much.
+At the end of the day, while your financial plan should definitely change over time I’m not convinced you have to always overhaul your ETF portfolio nearly as much.

 What are your thoughts?
-Although I believe financial plans can and should change, does that mean ETF strategies should change as much?
 What’s your approach to sufficient income in retirement?